 If you have unused funds, including carryover funds, you may not enroll in the UC Health Savings Plan.
-To preserve your eligibility to enroll in the UC Health Savings Plan, you must have a balance of \$0 in your Health FSA or forfeit any unused Health FSA funds, including carryover funds, by completing the Health FSA Carryover Waiver form.
+To preserve your eligibility to enroll in the UC Health Savings Plan, you must have a balance of \$0 in your Health FSA or forfeit any unused Health FSA funds, including carryover funds, by completing the Health FSA Carryover Waiver form, available at ucnet/universityofcalifornia.edu/forms/pdf/health-fsa-carryover-waiver.pdf.